selfdriven-foundation/selfdriven-health/docs/pages/cooperative-opportunity-paper.md

 ## Executive Summary

-The **selfdriven.Health Action-Focused Organisation ** is a **member-based organisation (MBO)** established in Australia to bring together hospitals, healthcare networks, family offices, and research partners around a shared mission: **to achieve better health outcomes through collaboration, innovation, and data-enabled insight**.
+The **selfdriven.Health Action-Focused Cooperative ** is a **member-based organisation (MBO)** established in Australia to bring together hospitals, healthcare networks, family offices, and research partners around a shared mission: **to achieve better health outcomes through collaboration, innovation, and data-enabled insight**.

 This initiative focuses on how **health organisations can work together** — across institutional and sectoral boundaries — to co-develop shared infrastructure, coordinate research, and improve operational effectiveness.